jimpea/github_tutorial/git_intro.md

    aea0e26..518b220  main -> main
 ```

-## Using Revert asn Reset
+## Using Revert asd Reset

 Each entry into the git log carries a unique reference number.
 This is used when you want to go back to an earlier version of the repository.
-So, I shall add the curent version of this file to the repo and then list the last three commits:
+So, I shall add the current version of this file to the repo and then list the last three commits:

 ```bash
 W:\play\git_tutorial> git commit --all -m "Add section for Revert and Reset"